ibexa/documentation-developer/docs/releases/ez_platform_v1.11.0.md

 ![Adding a new Relation (single) Field with allowed Content Types](img\relation_single_allowed_cts.png)

-This has been made possible by initial legacy contribution from [@slaci](https://github.com/slaci), and [@peterkeung](https://github.com/peterkeung), who ported this feature over from Relation List to Relation.
+This has been made possible by initial legacy contribution from [@peterkeung](https://github.com/peterkeung), and [@slaci](https://github.com/slaci) who ported this feature over to eZ Platform so that both could go in.

 #### API endpoint for removing translations